TosbackCgusBridge-Bot/CGUs-versions/Indeed/Privacy Policy.md

 **1\.
 SERVICES RENDERED AND CONTENT**

 1.1. **The Services.** Subject to all limitations and restrictions contained herein, Indeed shall provide Customer with the Services and Customer shall have a nonexclusive and nontransferable right to use the Services as provided by Indeed as described herein (“Services Rendered”).
-The Services will be performed in accordance with this Agreement and the additional terms in an applicable Insertion Order (“IO”).
+The Services will be performed in accordance with this Agreement and the additional terms in an applicable Insertion Order (“IO”), including the term of the agreement.

 1.2. **Services Rendered.** The purpose of the Services, subject to the terms herein, is: (i) to allow Indeed to create and host a mobile-optimized version of Customer’s existing job application website (hereinafter referred to as the “Customer Indeed MoBolt Website”). (ii) to allow Customer’s job applicants to apply to Customer’s jobs via the Customer Indeed MoBolt Website, and (iii) to allow Indeed to provide the Customer with job applicants’ information entered through the Customer Indeed MoBolt Website in any form agreed to by the parties.
 The Customer Indeed MoBolt Website will look like Customer’s branded desktop website.
 Only Indeed has the ability to directly edit or alter the Customer Indeed MoBolt Website.
 Customer shall not allow any website, that is not fully owned by Customer, to frame, syndicate, distribute, replicate, or copy any portion of Customer’s website that has been directly or indirectly provided the Services.
 Customer acknowledges that Indeed monitors, reviews and analyzes the content (including your applications and responses) sent through MoBolt to provide you and users with personally relevant product features, such as improved search results and to prevent fraud, reduce unwanted mail, and provide quality control of the information sent through the MoBolt system.
 Indeed will treat all private information received via the Services in accordance with the Indeed Cookie Policy, Privacy Policy and General Terms, as amended from time to time.